 Your Fairseq-trained model might have more embedding parameters than it should.

-How a bug in reading SentencePiece vocabulary files can cause Fairseq-trained models to have up to 3k extra parameters in the embedding layer.
+How a bug in reading SentencePiece vocabulary files causes some Fairseq-trained models to have up to 3k extra parameters in the embedding layer.

 Embedding matrix

-This blog post documents the bug I came across while using the Fairseq toolkit to train a model for my upcoming article (stay tuned!).
+This blog post documents the bug I came across while using the Fairseq toolkit to train the models for my LREC-COLING 2024 paper.

 TL;DR: Some NLP models trained on Fairseq since version 0.10.0 (e.g. LASER, CamemBERT, UmBERTo) have 3xd extra parameters in the embedding layer (where d=320, 768, 1024 is the embedding dimension), meaning that up to 0.002% of model parameters are unaccounted for.
 This results from a bug in reading Fairseq Dictionary objects from files, which adds duplicate SentencePiece special tokens with wrong indices to the vocabulary.
 While some work-arounds have been implemented, I propose a bug fix in this PR.
 Whether or not this is a serious issue with major effects on computation cost and model performance remains to be seen.